immails/Geolosys/README.md

 ## Geolosys Next Changes

 This is an attempt to port Geolosys to 1.20.1.
 Something may be broken.
 So testing is welcomed!
--# I'm also trying to get rid of many static variables in the code
+(I'm also trying to get rid of many static variables in the code)

 ## Info